davidturner/journal/_posts/2015-01-02-gulp-mailgun.md

 ---
 layout: post
 title:  "gulp-mailgun"
-date:   "2015-01-02 20:00"
+date:   "2015-01-02 20:45"
 categories: posts
 author: David Turner
 twitter:
 ---
 I'm a big fan of gulp.js for automating tasks when it comes to design and front-end development.
 I use it for my own personal work, any freelance work I've undertaken, and we make heavy use of it at [Get Invited][].
 It makes our lives easier and I plan to write a bit more about that, and share how we use gulp.js day-to-day, in a future post.

-Today I wanted to write a little bit about my own little contribution to gulp.js in the form of a package I released several months ago.
-It's been in the wild for a while now, but I haven't written anything about it until today.
+Today I wanted to write a little bit about my contribution to gulp.js in the form of a package I released several months ago.
+I haven't written anything about it until today.

 ## Building Upon Gulp.js

 Gulp.js is built upon packages, and there are quite a few available to users.
-It doesn't have as comprehensive a list of packages as other tools like Grunt.js do, but it covers what I've found to be my standard needs.
+It doesn't have as comprehensive a list of packages as other tools like Grunt.js does, but it covers what I've found to be my standard needs.

 Except one.